tinymce/tinymce-docs/modules/ROOT/pages/cloud-troubleshooting.md

----
-layout: default
-title: Cloud Troubleshooting
+# Cloud Troubleshooting
-description_short: Troubleshooting errors shown by the Tiny Cloud
+:description_short: Troubleshooting errors shown by the Tiny Cloud
-description: Causes and solutions to common issues when using Tiny Cloud
+:description: Causes and solutions to common issues when using Tiny Cloud
-keywords: tinymce cloud script textarea apiKey troubleshooting banners domain referer
+:keywords: tinymce cloud script textarea apiKey troubleshooting banners domain referer
----

 When {{site.cloudname}} detects a problem, it will show an editor notification containing information about the problem.
 This page describes the cause and solution for common {{site.cloudname}} error notifications.